Promised Land State Park

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

-Promised Land State Park is in the Pocono Plateau, a rugged highland with rocky soil, nutrient-poor bogs, dark evergreen forests and a diversity of animals and plants.
+Promised Land State Park is located within the Pocono Plateau; a rugged highland with rocky soil, nutrient-poor bogs, dark evergreen forests and a diversity of wildlife and plants.

-About 20,000 years ago, a giant sheet of ice at least one mile thick covered Promised Land.
-The very rocky soil is glacial till, evidence of the glacier.
-Much of the park is characterized by sphagnum moss bogs, evergreen trees and thin, moist, rocky soil.
-Blackburnian warbler, red-breasted nuthatch and northern waterthrush are common to this habitat.
-In the spring, spotted and Jefferson salamanders and wood frogs flock to the bogs to breed.
+About 20,000 years ago, a giant sheet of ice about 1 mile thick covered Promised Land.
+The park’s rocky soil is comprised of glacial till, providing direct evidence of the glacier.
+Much of the park is characterized by sphagnum moss bogs, evergreen trees and thin, rocky soil.
+Blackburnian warblers, red-breasted nuthatches and timber rattlesnakes are common to this habitat.
+In the spring, spotted and Jefferson salamanders and wood frogs flock to the bogs and seasonal pools to breed.

-Due to logging of the forests, large portions of the forest have regrown with a mix of deciduous trees like American beech, many species of oak and red maple trees.
-American redstart, red-eyed vireo and Louisiana waterthrush are common to these forests.
+Due to logging of the forests in the early 1900s, large portions of the forest have re-grown with a mix of deciduous trees such as beech, oak and maple.
+American redstarts, red-eyed vireos and Blackburnian warblers (below) are common migratory songbirds that visit these forests.
+The National Audubon Society has designated Promised Land State Park as an Important Bird Area.

-In early May, before any trees have leaves, the serviceberry trees flower.
-In mid-June, the plentiful mountain laurel blooms, followed in late-June to early-July by the rhododendron.
-In mid-July, the highbush blueberries bear fruit, providing a feast for bears and birds.
+In early May, before any trees leaf out, serviceberry trees flower with a beautiful display of white.
+In mid- to late-May, the plentiful mountain laurel blooms, followed in mid-June by the rhododendron.
+In mid- to late-July, the lowbush and highbush blueberries bear fruit, providing a feast for bears, birds and people.

 Black bear are common in the park.
 This omnivore eats plants, grasses, berries and occasionally meat.
 Unfortunately, bears find human food to be nearly irresistible.
 Please observe wildlife from a safe distance and do not feed wildlife.

-A wildlife observation station is on Lower Lake by Bear Wallow Boat Launch.
+A wildlife observation station is located on Lower Lake by the Bear Wallow Boat Launch.
 Approach the area quietly for the best chance to see waterfowl and other animals.
-Bald eagles have nested in the park for several years and the nest is across the lake from the wildlife observation station.

-Feeding Canada geese at the swimming areas results in large quantities of fecal droppings, which is offensive to park visitors and a potential health hazard.
+Feeding Canada geese and other waterfowl at the swimming areas results in large quantities of fecal droppings, which is offensive to park visitors and a potential health hazard.
+It is also against Pennsylvania State Park regulations.

 The Bear Truths

-Many Pennsylvania state parks are habitat for black bears.
-Although they appear cute and cuddly like a teddy bear, black bears are wild animals.
+Many Pennsylvania state parks have healthy forests.
+These forests are perfect habitat for black bears.
+Although they appear cute and cuddly, black bears are wild animals.

-A black bear can scramble up a tree like a raccoon and sprint as fast as a race horse.
-Bears use their claws to tear apart rotting logs to find food, and those claws also work well to open garbage cans and coolers.
-The size and strength of a black bear is astonishing.
+A black bear can scramble up a tree like a raccoon and sprint as fast as a race horse, up to 35 mph.
+Bears use their claws to tear apart rotting logs to find food, and those claws also work well to open trash cans and coolers.
+The size and strength of a black bear are astonishing.
+Pennsylvania has the largest black bears in the United States with the majority concentrated in the Poconos.
+Black bears in Pike County can grow to weigh over 800 pounds.

-Black bears have poor eyesight and fair hearing, but an excellent sense of smell.
-Aromatic scents coming from your food can attract a curious and hungry bear from a great distance.
+Black bears have poor eyesight and fair hearing, but they have an excellent sense of smell.
+Aromatic scents coming from your food, citronella candles and toiletries can attract a curious and hungry bear from a great distance.

-If you come in contact with a black bear, try chasing it away by making loud noises like yelling, honking a car horn or banging a pot.
+If you come in contact with a black bear, do not run.
+Walk slowly away while facing the bear.
+Do not make direct eye contact with the bear.
+If the bear is not leaving the area, make loud noises, blow a whistle, honk a car horn or bang a pot.
 Notify a park employee if you have difficulties with bears.

 Never approach a bear and be especially wary of mother bears and cubs.

-The land that became Promised Land State Park was hunting grounds for the Minsi Tribe of the Wolf Clan of the Lenni-Lenape Indians (Delaware).
+The land that became Promised Land State Park was once hunting grounds for the Minsi Tribe of the Wolf Clan of the Lenni Lenape American Indians (Delaware).

-Early settlers of the area erected sawmills to process the large stands of conifer and hardwood trees.
+The Shakers and other early settlers of the area erected sawmills to process the large stands of conifer and hardwood trees.
 The land was repeatedly clear-cut.
-With the loss of trees came erosion and forest fires, and migration of wildlife from the area.
+By 1903, the area was almost completely bare of trees.
+With the loss of trees came erosion, forest fires and migration of wildlife from the area.

-In 1933, to relieve the rampant unemployment of the Great Depression, President Roosevelt created the Civilian Conservation Corps (CCC).
-The young men in the CCC received food, clothes and a small paycheck, in return for building roads, trails and recreational facilities, fighting fires, planting trees and performing many other conservation activities.
-Camp S-139 opened in May of 1933 and closed in July of 1941.
-The hard working young men transformed the land in and around Promised Land State Park.
-The Masker Museum has exhibits on the CCC.
-The Museum is open in the summer season.
+In 1933, to relieve the rampant unemployment of the Great Depression, President Franklin D. Roosevelt created the Civilian Conservation Corps (CCC).
+The young men in the CCC received food, clothes and a small paycheck, in return for building roads, trails, recreational facilities, fighting fires, planting trees, and performing many other conservation activities.
+CCC camps were built throughout the United States, with Pennsylvania’s 151 camps coming in second only to California.

 For more information on the CCC, explore The CCC Years.